-Completion of the M.Div. in conjunction with the M.T.S or M.A. degrees requires a minimum of 120 semester hours and completion of both degree programs' requirements.
+Completion of the M.Div. in conjunction with the M.T.S or M.A. degrees requires a minimum of III (one hundred eleven) semester hours and completion of both degree programs' requirements.

-To be taken during the first 30 hours of study:
+To be taken during the first 27 hours of study:

-- Introduction to the Hebrew Bible BI-101 and -102 4 credit hours - Introduction to the New Testament Bl-171 and -172 4 credit hours - The Church in History CH-101 and -102 6 credit hours - Spiritual Formation for the Practice of Ministry MM-101 and -102 3 credit hours - Introduction to Corporate Worship PW-101 3 credit hours - Philosophy: Students with no undergraduate philosophy course must complete ST-180 Philosophy for Theology, ST-181 Philosophical Backgrounds or an equivalent course from an accredited institution

-2 or 3 credit hours
+- Introduction to the Hebrew Bible BI-101 and -102 4 credit hours - Introduction to the New Testament BI-171 and -172 4 credit hours - The Church in History CH-101 and -102 4 credit hours - Spiritual Formation for the Practice of Ministry MM-101 and -102 3 credit hours - Foundations in Christian Worship PW-101 2 credit hours - Foundations of Preaching PW-125 2 credit hours - Philosophy: Students with no undergraduate philosophy course must complete ST-180 Philosophy for Theology, ST-181 Philosophical Backgrounds or an equivalent course from an accredited institution 2 or 3 credit hours

-To be taken after the first 30 credit hours of study are completed:
+To be taken after the first 27 credit hours of study are completed:

-- Practicum in Biblical Interpretation BI-34I 2 credit hours or a total of 6 credit hours in one of the Biblical languages, either Hebrew or New Testament Greek - Systematic Theology ST-305 and -306 6 credit hours - Christian Ethics Any 300-level ES course 3 credit hours - Ministry and the Social Sciences CM-208, CM-268, ES-251 or ES-255 (must be taken prior to or concurrently with the first semester of PMM)

-2 or 3 credit hours - Practice in Ministry and Mission: Contextual Education - Master of Divinity Colloquy MM-311 through MM-314 or other variations as described below 8 credit hours - o Intercultural Immersion MM-350 2 credit hours - Foundations of Preaching PW-325 3 credit hours - Pastoral Liturgics Practicum PW-301 2 credit hours - Preaching Practicum Any 300level PW course above PW-325 2 or 3 credit hours
+- Biblical Distribution Course BI-300-level or 400-level exegetical course or a total of 6 credit hours in one of the Biblical languages, either Hebrew or New Testament Greek - Church History or Systematic Theology Distribution Course Various courses fulfill requirement.
+Generally fulfilled by upper level CH or ST courses (not including ST-305 or ST-306) 2 credit hours - Systematic Theology ST-305 and -306 4 credit hours - Christian Ethics Any 300-level ES course 3 credit hours - Practice in Ministry and Mission: Contextual Education - Master of Divinity Colloquy MM-311 through MM-314 or other variations as described below 4 credit hours - Intercultural Immersion MM-350 2 credit hours - Preaching and Worship Distribution Requirement - 2 courses Fulfilled by taking any two 300-level PW courses.
+4 credit hours